Immigration detention in Australia: Length of detention

-There is no maximum time limit for detaining a person in Australia under immigration laws.
-The length of immigrant detention has steadily increased in the past decade, and as of May 2020, the average period of time for people held in detention facilities was 553 days.
+Australian immigration detention is not subject to a fixed statutory maximum duration.
+Under the Migration Act 1958, an unlawful non-citizen is generally required to remain in immigration detention until they are removed from Australia or granted a visa.
+However, the High Court of Australia held in NZYQ v Minister for Immigration, Citizenship and Multicultural Affairs (2023) that the Constitution limits the duration of detention where there is no prospect of a person’s removal in the foreseeable future.

+The average length of time spent in immigration detention had steadily increased over the past decade until 2022, hitting a peak of over 800 days, before declining to 456 days as of August 2026.
 The Australian Department of Home Affairs provides updated monthly detention statistics.

-In some cases, people have been held in detention for over 10 years, such as Ghader, an Ahwazi man from Iran who has been detained since 2010, and Said Imasi, a stateless man born in Western Sahara.
-Ghader has a daughter, born in 2015, whom he has not seen since she was a baby.
-In February 2019, Imasi made a legal challenge to the High Court of Australia, attempting to overturn the landmark Al Kateb v Godwin decision.
+In some cases, people have been held in detention for over 10 years, such as Ghader Mohamed, an Ahwazi man from Iran who has been detained since 2010, and Said Imasi, a stateless man born in Western Sahara.
+In 2023, after more than 13 years in detention, Imasi was released from Villawood Detention Centre.

 In June 2019, it was revealed that a Tamil man from Sri Lanka had been held in detention for 9 years.
 The man, who was blind, as well as mentally and physically disabled, was being held in Villawood Detention Centre at the time of publishing.
 In 2002–2003, the man was captured by the Sri Lankan Army and tortured, after which he fled the country.
 He was recognised as a refugee by Australia, but received an adverse security assessment from Australian Security Intelligence Organisation (ASIO).

-Behrouz Boochani was held in offshore detention at the Manus Island Detention Centre from 2013 to 2017 (when the facility shut), and was detained elsewhere on Papua New Guinea until 2019.